… or retro bash scripts FTW!

 Obviously, I wanted to have Internet access but I wanted to check it first.
-Me and my few other friends, we had a LAN built already – without the Internet but just for data sharing and gaming of course 😉
+Me and my few other friends, I had a LAN built already – without the Internet but just for data sharing and gaming of course 😉

-Of one these folks already bought access from local ISP but since he also had RJ-45 leading straight to my flat, he could simply connect me through a 10Base-T HUB (anyone remembers these ? :P) so I could have a quick look at this ISPs network.
+Of one these folks already bought access from a local ISP but since he also had RJ-45 leading straight to my flat, he could simply connect me through a 10Base-T HUB (anyone remembers these ? :P) so I could have a quick look at this ISPs network.